IharYakimush/rabbitmq-dependency-injection/README.md

 }
 ```
 ### 3. First option of model usage
 Inject `RabbitMqModelsObjectPool<TModel>` class.
 It is an ObjectPool that can be used to get and return IModel instance.
 It is created with same service lifetime as connection.
+If model returned to ObjectPool in open state and "modelsPoolMaxRetained" not exceeded IModel instance will be reused within same type param.
 Sample of message producer with this approach:
 ```
 class Producer : BackgroundService
 {